MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-tfs-vsts.md

 Before they detach the collection, Contoso admins take a local SQL Server instance backup and a VMware snapshot of the Team Foundation Server instance.

-1. In the Team Foundation Server Administration Console, they select the collection they want to detach, **ContosoDev**.
+1. In the Team Foundation Server Administration Console, the admins select the collection they want to detach, **ContosoDev**.

     ![Screenshot of the "Team Project Collections" section of the Foundation Server Administration Console.](./media/contoso-migration-tfs-vsts/migrate1.png)